Wrench raises $4 million to bring auto repairs to your door

 But repairs aren’t going away.
 Americans bought a record number of cars last year, 17.5 million to be precise.
 Petersen said, “We really want to remove the hassle of car ownership.”

-Wrench gives users an option too book tuneups and a good range of repairs, a la carte.
+Wrench gives users an option to book tuneups and a good range of repairs, a la carte.
 But it is also rolling out a subscription for regular upkeep.
 For certain jobs, like transmission work or rim repair, Wrench refers drivers to a network of partners, rather than attempt to do that heavier work “in your driveway.”

 The deal marks the third automotive investment in Madrona’s portfolio.
 The firm has also backed Echodyne, a company making lightweight radar technology to enable self-driving vehicles, and Booster Fuels, an app that allows users to have their cars refueled in the lot while they are at work.